InsideGH/conmodus/README.md

 `src/conmodus/client-dev-ssr.js` | Referenced from the `webpack.dev-ssr.js` file.
 `src/conmodus/client-dev.js` | Referenced from the `webpack.dev.js` file.
 `src/conmodus/client-prod.js` | Referenced from the `webpack.prod.js` file.
+`src/conmodus/client-prod-nossr.js` | Referenced from the `webpack.prod-nossr.js` file.
 `src/conmodus/client-serverside.js` | Used by server (`src/server/server.js -> src/conmodus/ssr.js`) when rendering on server.
 `src/conmodus/css-styles.js` | Helper to create css style string to insert into html when SSR.
 `src/conmodus/html-template.js` | Since no template engine is used, this helper is used to insert data into the html file (`src/conmodus/html/index.html`) when SSR.
 `src/conmodus/loadable-stats.js` | Helper to create bundle script tags to insert into html when SSR.
 `src/conmodus/ssr.js` | The SSR.
-`src/html/index.html` | The html file referenced from `webpack.dev.js` and server side rendering (both for devssr and prod) `src/server` | The server folder.
+`src/html/index.html` | The html file referenced from `webpack.dev-ssr.js` and server side rendering (both for devssr and prod)
+`src/html/index-loading-spinner.html` | The html file referenced from `webpack.dev.js` and server static serving (both for dev and prod-nossr)
+`src/server` | The server folder.
 `src/server/assets` | Just the favicon.
 `src/server/config.js` | File that validates environment variable existens and exports them.
-`src/server/server.js` | The server main file.
+`src/server/server.js` | The server main file when SSR.
+`src/server/server-nossr.js` | The server main file when serving as static resource only.

 ---
 ### DOCKER

-There are three docker compose files
+There are four docker compose files
 * docker-compose-dev.yml
     >React client side only development with hot reloading.